elias-michaias/sword/README.md

 host language.
 Instead, Sword wants to enable markup inside of true Onyx syntax, and tap into the powers that the language has available to it by default without reinventing four-hundred wheels.
 As a result there is not a distinct notion of a "component" or a "property" in Sword as is common in most web frameworks - and this is because every "component" and "property" is, in actuality, just a procedure (or function) with arguments.
-This greatly boosts flexibility and allows you be much more programmatic with your markup manipulation and introduces some very nice benefits like type-safety on properties and easy handling of state.
+This greatly boosts flexibility and allows you to be much more programmatic with your markup manipulation and introduces some very nice benefits like type-safety on properties and easy handling of state.

 Sword is philosophically comprised of three core tenents: ***simplicity, composability, and beauty.***